Guide

 When to begin your visa extension

-Check your BRP card or E-visa for your student visa’s expiry date.
-Please get in touch with our team at least 3 months before your student visa expiry date to begin the CAS request process.
-A CAS for an in-country visa extension can’t be guaranteed to students who wait until their visa validity period has 28 days or fewer remaining.
+Check your E-visa for your student visa’s expiry date.
+Please get in touch with the Immigration Compliance team at [email protected] at least 3 months before your student visa expiry date to begin the CAS request process.

 The earliest you can submit your visa extension application is 3 months before your current visa’s expiry date.
 You must apply before your visa expires to avoid breaching your visa conditions by becoming an overstayer.